Abraham Lincoln to Thomas J. Nance, 10 December 18351Vandalia. Decr 10. 1835Dear Sir

 5Lincoln received free postage as a benefit of his appointment as postmaster of New Salem.

-Copy of Autograph Letter Signed, 2 page(s), Copy Files, Lincoln Collection, Abraham Lincoln Presidential Library and Museum (Springfield, IL)
+Copy of Autograph Letter Signed, 2 page(s), Abraham Lincoln Association Files, Lincoln Collection, Abraham Lincoln Presidential Library and Museum (Springfield, IL)